Keizaal/Keizaal/README.md

 When you’re ready press the triangular start button.

 After starting the installation a window will pop up and ask for you to authorize Wabbajack to use your Nexus account.
 Log into and authorize Wabbajack on Nexus and the installation will proceed.
 Wabbajack will now install the modlist, this will take a while so be patient.
-When the installation is done the left panel should say “Installation Complete '' at the button.
+When Wabbajack is finished, the left panel should say "Installation Complete".
 At this time it is safe to close Wabbajack.

 ### Installing the ENB Binaries (Optional)